marmelab/react-admin/docs/ReferenceInput.md

 ## `disabled`

-If `true`, the default input is disabled and the user can't change the value.
+The `disabled` prop set to true makes the default input element not mutable, focusable, or even submitted with the form.

 ```jsx
 <ReferenceInput